circleci/lunch-n-learn/README.md

 You should see your build start to run automatically—and pass!
 So, what just happened?
 Click on the green button and let's investigate.

-1. **Spin up environment:** CircleCI used the `debian:jessie` Docker image to launch a virtual computing environment.
+1. **Spin up environment:** CircleCI used the `circleci/ruby:2.4.1` Docker image to launch a virtual computing environment.

-2. **Checkout code:** Circle checked out your GitHub repository and "cloned" it into the virtual environment launched in step 1
+2. **Checkout code:** CircleCI checked out your GitHub repository and "cloned" it into the virtual environment launched in step 1

-3. **echo "hello world":** this was the only other instruction in your `config.yml` file: Circle ran the echo command with the input "hello world" ([echo](https://linux.die.net/man/1/echo) does exactly what you'd think it would do)
+3. **echo:** this was the only other instruction in your `config.yml` file: CircleCI ran the echo command with the input "A first hello" ([echo](https://linux.die.net/man/1/echo) does exactly what you'd think it would do)

-Because there was no actual source code in your repo, and no actual tests configured in your `config.yml`, Circle considers your build to have "succeeded."
+Even though there was no actual source code in your repo, and no actual tests configured in your `config.yml`, CircleCI considers your build to have "succeeded" because all steps completed successfully (returned an [exit code](https://en.wikipedia.org/wiki/Exit_status) of 0).
 Most customers' projects are far more complicated, oftentimes with multiple Docker images and multiple steps, including a large number of tests—here's an example.
-You can learn more about all the possible steps one might put in a `config.yml` file [here](https://circleci.com/docs/2.0/configuration-reference)
+You can learn more about all the possible steps one might put in a `config.yml` file [here](https://circleci.com/docs/2.0/configuration-reference).

+### Breaking your build!

+Edit your `config.yml` file (you can just do this in the GitHub editor for simplicity) and replace `echo "A first hello"` with `notacommand`.
+Commit and push this change (or just hit "Commit" in the GitHub editor) to trigger a new build and see what happens!

 ### Using the workflows functionality

-To see workflow in action we can edit our .circle/config.yml file.
+To see workflow in action we can edit our `.circle/config.yml` file.
 Once you have the file in edit mode in your browser window, select the text from `build` and onwards in you file and copy and paste the text to duplicate that section.

 That should look similar to the code block below: